nllfy/lib-csh/README.md

 Provide an overview of the project, its purpose, and its features.
 For example:
-> `lib-csh` is a library designed to code networks and cyber security in c it is the libraries designed for the csh-framework in c
+> `lib-ssn` is a library designed to code networks and cyber security in c it is the libraries designed for the csh-framework in c

 ### Features
-- it makes entworking in udp and tcp easier in c
+- it makes nettworking in udp and tcp easier in c
 - it is Open-Source so anybody can contribute to make it better
 - it makes it much easier for people who use c to make cyber security tools